katerinavlkova/english-for-designers/01-design-manifesto.md

 ## **Consistency**:

 Consistency is important for creating a smooth experience for users.
 When all parts of a design fit well together, it’s easier for people to understand and use.
-Consistency doesn’t mean using the same design over and over; it means making sure different elements work together nicely to create a unified look.
+Consistency doesn’t mean using the same design over and over; it means making sure different elements work together nicely to create a clear and harmonious look.

 ## **Simplicity**: